The Sensitivity of PUEO to Cosmogenic Neutrinos and Exotic Physics Scenarios: Introduction

 Neutrinos with energies above 1 EeV (1 EeV = $10^{18}$ eV) \cite{Ackermann:2022rqc} have not yet been observed.
 Such particles are expected to be produced through the interactions of ultrahigh-energy cosmic rays (UHECRs), both in their sources and during propagation.
 More specifically, the interactions of UHECRs with cosmic photon backgrounds are predicted to generate a flux of so-called ``cosmogenic'' neutrinos~\cite{Berezinsky_1969, Kotera:2010yn, Ahlers_2012, Batista_2019}, whose spectrum and intensity depends on the chemical composition of the UHECRs as well as on the redshift distribution of UHECR sources.
 Unlike cosmic rays, neutrinos are not deflected by magnetic fields or attenuated by cosmic photon backgrounds.
 Because of this, observations of ultrahigh-energy neutrinos could provide an essential means by which to identify the sources of UHECRs.
 Furthermore, ultrahigh-energy neutrinos can be used to probe new fundamental physics by observing particles at extremely high energies and over cosmological baselines.

 Many ultrahigh-energy neutrino experiments are currently under construction or in development \cite{Ackermann:2022rqc}.
-These include, but are not limited to, in-ice and water detectors such as the Radio Neutrino Observatory in Greenland (RNO-G) \cite{RNO-G:2020rmc}, IceCube-Gen2 \cite{IceCube-Gen2:2021rkf}, KM3NeT \cite{KM3Net:2016zxf}, Baikal-GVD \cite{Baikal-GVD:2019kwy}, P-ONE \cite{P-ONE:2020ljt}, and TRIDENT \cite{TRIDENT:2022hql}; radio detectors operating from the upper atmosphere or in space such as PUEO \cite{Vieregg:2021nan} and POEMMA \cite{Venters:2019xwi}; air-shower detectors on the ground such as BEACON \cite{Zeolla:2023iqq}, GRAND \cite{Kotera:2021hbp}, TAMBO \cite{Thompson:2023pnl}, and Trinity \cite{2022icrc.confE1234W}; and moon-based detectors such as LUNASKA \cite{2011MNRAS.410..885J}.
+These include, but are not limited to, in-ice and water detectors such as the Radio Neutrino Observatory in Greenland (RNO-G) \cite{RNO-G:2020rmc}, IceCube-Gen2 \cite{IceCube-Gen2:2021rkf}, KM3NeT \cite{KM3Net:2016zxf}, Baikal-GVD \cite{Baikal-GVD:2019kwy}, P-ONE \cite{P-ONE:2020ljt}, and TRIDENT \cite{TRIDENT:2022hql}; radio detectors operating from the upper atmosphere or in space such as PUEO \cite{Vieregg:2021nan}; space-based detectors such as POEMMA \cite{Venters:2019xwi}; air-shower detectors on the ground such as BEACON \cite{Zeolla:2023iqq}, GRAND \cite{Kotera:2021hbp}, TAMBO \cite{Thompson:2023pnl}, and Trinity \cite{2022icrc.confE1234W}; and moon-based detectors such as LUNASKA \cite{2011MNRAS.410..885J}.
 These experiments will provide unprecedented insights into the ultrahigh-energy universe, potentially shedding light on the sources of UHECRs, the nature of dark matter, and other new fundamental physics.
 The most imminent of these experiments is the Payload for Ultrahigh Energy Observations (PUEO).
-PUEO is a long-duration balloon-based experiment that is anticipated to launch in December 2025 and to complete a 30-day flight over Antarctica \cite{PUEO_talk}.
+PUEO is a long-duration balloon-based experiment that launched in December 2025 and will complete a 30-day flight over Antarctica \cite{PUEO_talk}.
 PUEO is a successor to the Antarctic Impulse Transient Antenna (ANITA) program \cite{ANITA:2019wyx}, and will observe Askaryan radiation from ultrahigh-energy neutrinos from a high-altitude platform.
 With its 30-day flight, PUEO will provide the greatest sensitivity to date to neutrinos with energies in the range of $1 - 1000 \, {\rm EeV}$~\cite{PUEO_whitepaper}.

 In this paper, we explore the scientific reach of PUEO, both to cosmogenic neutrinos and to selected scenarios involving exotic physics.
 In Sections~\ref{cosmogenic} and \ref{exotic}, we describe our calculations of the neutrino spectra predicted in various scenarios, and in Section~\ref{constraints} we present our forecast for the sensitivity of PUEO to these models.
 In Section~\ref{discussion}, we summarize our results and their implications.